Robert Taylor, M.D., F.A.C.S.

 Laser Skin Resurfacing uses the energy of a laser to obtain an improvement in the quality of the skin.
 Many patients often see improvement in skin elasticity, resulting in tighter and more youthful skin.

-- Treat acne scars, birthmarks, moles, spots, pigment variations.
+- Treat various skin concerns, including acne scars, birthmarks, moles, pigmentation variations, etc.

-1. How will Dr. Taylor evaluate me for skin resurfacing?
+How will Dr. Taylor evaluate me for laser skin resurfacing?

 Dr. Taylor will carefully examine your skin to determine which resurfacing technique or combination of treatments will provide you with the best results.
 Your skin type, the severity of any sun damage, the extent of uneven pigmentation and the depth of skin imperfections will be evaluated.
 Fine lines, coarse wrinkling or deep acne scarring each may require a different approach to treatment.

 You should come to the consultation prepared to discuss your medical history.
 This will include information about any medical conditions, drug allergies, medical treatments you have received, previous surgeries, and medications that you currently take.
 Be sure to tell Dr. Taylor if you have ever had x-ray treatments of your facial skin such as those used in the treatment of acne, or whether you have had a prior chemical peel.
 If you have recently used AccutaneT, Retin-AT or other topical skin preparations, you must tell your surgeon, as a recent or current use of these items can result in heavy scarring.
 For your safety, it is important that you provide complete information.

 How is Laser Skin Resurfacing performed?